natashabuckham/natashabuckham/README.md

 # Hi, I'm Natasha 👋

-- 🔭 I’m currently a Software Developer at Softwire
+- 🔭 I’m a Software Developer at Softwire
 - 📫 Reach me at nimbuckham@gmail.com

 ## Languages and Tools